 One of my co-workers told me to declare myself exempt so that I get more of my paycheck.
 Is that a good idea?

-By declaring that you are exempt, the employer would not withhold any federal income tax amounts during the year, and that would result in a large tax bill due on April 15.
-In addition to having to pay a whole year’s worth of taxes, you could also face interest or underpayment penalties.
+By certifying that you are exempt, the employer would not withhold any federal income tax amounts during the year, and that would result in a large tax bill due on April 15.
+In addition to having to pay a whole year’s worth of taxes, you could also face interest, underpayment penalties and other consequences.

 - For the prior year, you had a right to a refund of all federal income tax withheld because you had no tax liability

 - For the current year, you expect a refund of all federal income tax withheld because you expect to have no tax liability

 Most people do not meet these criteria, but if you do, then by all means listen to that co-worker.